-The risk of investment in the Investments may be greater than implied by relatively low interest rates on the Investments and the Investments are not insured by any governmental agency or private insurance company.
+The risk of investment in the Investments may be greater than implied by relatively low or high interest rates on the Investments and the Investments are not insured by any governmental agency or private insurance company.

-Although investors may attribute lower risk with lower rates of return, the low rate of return on the Investments does not necessarily correspond to a lower risk of loss on funds invested.
+Although investors may correlate risk to rates of return, a low or high rate of return on the Investments does not necessarily correspond to a lower or higher risk of loss on funds invested.
 Investors will not be able to recover from a governmental agency or private insurance company if the Investment loses value.